Iowa State Cyclones men's basketball: Mascot

 Borrowing from one of its school colors, Iowa State uses a cardinal, Cy, as its mascot instead of an actual tornado or Cyclone.
 Prior to the football match-up against Colorado on November 12, 2005, a tornado touched down in several places in and around Ames, Iowa, forcing fans to either weather the storm outside in the parking lot or seek shelter in the adjacent Bergstrom Indoor Training Facility or nearby Hilton Coliseum.
 Such an atmosphere was created that Iowa State was able to beat the favored Buffaloes, 30–16.
 When asked about the event, Colorado coach Gary Barnett said, "I thought we had a pretty good mascot.
 But when we showed up at Iowa State and they had a real tornado, that's the real deal."

 Rivalries

+State of Kansas

+Iowa State's biggest conference rival is the Kansas Jayhawks.
+The Jayhawks have been very successful under head coach Bill Self, heightening the magnitude of the rivalry.
+Kansas leads the all-time series 192–70.
+Many Iowa State fans in the student section have been known to chant "F--k KU" during Iowa State-Kansas basketball games at Hilton Coliseum, especially during instrumental interludes in The Killers song Mr. Brightside, which is frequently played at Iowa State home games.

+The Kansas State Wildcats are also a top conference rival in basketball, although their rivalry with the Cyclones is more prominent in college football.
+Kansas State leads the all-time series 147–96.

 Iowa

-While the Kansas Jayhawks are the Cyclone's main basketball rival, Iowa State's biggest non-conference rival is the Cyclone's in-state rival the Iowa Hawkeyes.
+Iowa State's biggest non-conference rival is the Cyclone's in-state rival the Iowa Hawkeyes.
 This rivalry game counts toward the Iowa Corn Cy-Hawk Series that encompasses all athletic competitions between Iowa and Iowa State.
 The series began in 1909–10, but it was suspended between 1935 and 1970.
 As of the 2024–25 season, Iowa leads the all-time basketball series 48–30.